Jaxsbr/iblogyo/source/_posts/boxyvault-file-management.md

 ## Why not use Google Drive?

 I am very cheap and enjoy free stuff and with this comes use of the default 15 gigs of storage Google Drive offers.
-Unfortunatly I've maxed out this free storage very quickly as the size of my family content far exceeds this.
+Unfortunately I've maxed out this free storage very quickly as the size of my family content far exceeds this.
-So I looked into the pricing tiers offered to upgrade my Google Drive storage and despite it being somewhat resonable at lower sizes (100-200 gb) the jump to 2 tb (max) was too expensive.
+So I looked into the pricing tiers offered to upgrade my Google Drive storage and despite it being somewhat reasonable at lower sizes (100-200 gb) the jump to 2 tb (max) was too expensive.
 Additionally I foresee my 4k video's needing more space in the future.

 ## Surely you can find some alternatives?